Biggest Failures In History

 Let’s take a closer look at some of the most famous failures and what the individuals involved learned.

-These experience can be the key to overcoming your fear of failure as you pursue your goals.
+These experience can be the key to overcoming your fear of failure as you pursue your goals and create their own future.

 Here are 5 famous individuals who define this: